 Malcolm and Sarah Cooper at Felbridge

-The club welcomed Malcolm and Sarah Cooper plus a crew of 10 from Granada TV for a days filming in the club house.
+On the 17th February 1987 the club welcomed Malcolm and Sarah Cooper plus a crew of 10 from Granada TV for a days filming in the club house.
 Club members Keith Worsfold, David Britchford, and Mike Kettle were in attendance to provide any assistance required.

 They had come to the club to allow Granada TV to film Malcolm using his air rifle for inclusion in a kids TV programme.
 This was a major coup for the club as at the time Malcolm had won a gold medal in the three positions event at the 1984 Summer Olympics in Los Angeles and was in training for the 1988 Summer Olympics in Seoul where he went on to win a second gold medal in the three positions event.
 In 1986 he was also world champion in 300m Standard Rifle, a non-Olympic rifle discipline in which he claimed several European and World titles, as well as holding the World record for a period.